tiquionophist/hhs-scheduler/README.md

 ## Usage

-hhs-scheduler is designed to be intuitive it to use (if it's not - please leave feedback!).
+hhs-scheduler is designed to be intuitive to use (if it's not - please leave feedback!).
 The main idea is to make two selections:

 1. which teachers are allowed to teach which subjects